 - formal new park entries at Parramatta Road, Allen Street, Ismay Avenue, Underwood Road and Powell Street.

 Haberfield Gardens is a new 5,200 square metre park linking Wattle Street and Walker Avenue, Haberfield.
 The park was designed in close consultation with the Haberfield community.

 Haberfield Gardens draws on the heritage character of the Haberfield Conservation Area, with a formal entry plaza on Walker Avenue, a playground for children under five years of age and an informal grassed area for passive and active recreation.

 A noise wall was designed in consultation with the community and features a mosaic of the Waratah flower and an historic map of the local area.
 The park is fully accessible.

-The M5 Linear Park is being upgraded as part of works for the M8, and is scheduled to open in 2020.
+The M5 Linear Park is being upgraded as part of works for the M8, and is now open.
 The construction of the M8 at Kingsgrove and Beverly Hills has presented the opportunity to rejuvenate open spaces from King Georges Road Interchange to Bexley Road.

 The overwhelming desire from community and Councils during consultation throughout 2016-2017 focused on the delivery of informal, passive and low-key active recreation opportunities to enhance active uses and the recreational value of the park.

 The park features active transport links, public art and new playground and fitness equipment.
 To enhance the corridor’s usability and attractiveness as a place to come and visit, an active and passive recreational concept for the M5 Linear Park has been developed.
 The park will also be activated by giving it a stronger identity with wayfinding signage and public art along its length.